 “The issue was resolved locally by the morning of May 6,” the sources had confirmed.
 Pangong Tso Lake, a large part of which is claimed by China has witnessed similar incidents in 2017 and 2019 a well.

-Just about three days later, on May 9, another face-off was witnessed between the soldiers of India and China near the Naku La sector, a pass at a height of more than 5,000 metres in North Sikkim.
-The scuffle involved around 150 soldiers left four Indian and seven Chinese soldiers injured.
+Just about three days later, on May 9, another face-off was witnessed between the soldiers of India and China near the Naku La sector, a pass at a height of more than 5,000 meters in North Sikkim.
+The scuffle involved around 150 soldiers that left four Indian and seven Chinese soldiers injured.

 While Beijing accused the Indian Army of trespassing into its territory, claiming that it was an “attempt to unilaterally change the status” of the LAC in Sikkim and Ladakh, New Delhi outrightly refuted any such claims and said the Chinese military was rather hindering normal patrolling of the Indian troops.

 Many experts opined that such issues may continue to occur at the undemarcated borders and will be resolved as per protocol.
 However, the more recent Galwan valley standoff paints a contrasting picture.

 It is reported that China has erected around 100 tents in the last two weeks and has even brought machines to construct bunkers, amidst a fierce objection by the Indian soldiers.

 The aggressiveness of China can be noted in China’s Global Times, a newspaper under the control of the Chinese Communist Party which goes on to say —